Installing Magento 2 on Windows 11 uses the Windows Subsystem for Linux (WSL).

 Download Magento

-Now that your environment is set up, you can download the latest version of Magento using Composer.
-Before downloading, ensure you have `curl` and `git` installed by running `sudo apt install curl git`.
+Now that your system is set up, you can download the latest Magento version using Composer, a tool that manages PHP packages.
+Before downloading, ensure you have `curl` and `git` installed by running `sudo apt install curl git` in your Command Prompt.
+These tools are needed to get Magento’s latest release.

 To get Magento’s latest release, you may want to use the GitHub repository… Install Composer, Curl, and other dependencies to get started…